AdobeDocs/advertising.en/help/dsp/planner/planner-about.md

 *Beta feature*

 The planner tool helps you forecast the unique reach at the household level for a campaign strategy according to specified budget and targeting criteria before you begin spending on inventory.
-After you evaluate multiple plans, you can implement the plan that best aligns with the desired outcomes in your packages and placements.
+After you evaluate multiple reach plans, you can implement the plan that best aligns with the desired outcomes in your packages and placements.

 The planner tool uses historical bid, impression, and reach data from the last 90 days to estimate the unique reach, average CPM, average frequency, and impressions for a plan configuration.

 ## Planner forecast

-The forecast consists of a reach-budget forecast curve that shows the amount of reach achievable with the plan settings.
+Each forecast consists of a reach-budget forecast curve that shows the amount of reach achievable with the plan settings.
 Move the cursor over the visualization to see incremental reach opportunities with higher budgets.

 ![Planner forecast](/help/dsp/assets/planner-forecast.png "Planner forecast")